Guide to Narcissistic Victim Syndrome

 Narcissistic Victim Syndrome is a term used to describe the emotional and psychological effects experienced by those who have been in a relationship with a narcissist.

-The freeze response is one of the ways our bodies react to emotional trauma, verbal abuse, stress, and danger, that is experienced in these relationships.
+The freeze response is one of the ways our bodies react to emotional trauma, verbal abuse, stress, and danger that are experienced in these relationships.
 The freeze response can become a coping mechanism for those suffering from Narcissistic Victim Syndrome.

-In this article, we’ll explore the Narcissistic Victim Syndrome and the freeze response, so that we can better understand what a victim of narcissistic abuse goes through.
+Let’s explore Narcissistic Victim Syndrome and the freeze response so that we can better understand what a victim of narcissistic abuse goes through.

 What is narcissistic Victim Syndrome?

-Narcissistic Abuse Syndrome (NAS) is a term used to collectively describe the adverse symptoms experienced by individuals who have been subjected on a daily basis to the manipulative and abusive behaviors of a narcissist.
+Narcissistic Abuse Syndrome is a term used to collectively describe the adverse symptoms experienced by people who have been subjected on a daily basis to the manipulative and abusive behaviors of a narcissist.

 This syndrome is characterized by a range of emotional, psychological, and sometimes physical symptoms that arise from prolonged exposure to narcissistic abuse.